nik-dange/nik-dange.github.io/docs/index.md

 ## **Interests**

-Here are some of my current interests, technical and non-technical!
+Here are some of my current interests, both technical and non-technical!

 ### **Technical**
 1. Software Engineering